GSA/idmanagement.gov/_implement/distribute-fcpca.md

 **Example applications with custom trust stores:**

 - Java and all Java-based applications (for example, Apache Tomcat)
-- Mozilla products (for example, [Firefox](#how-do-i-configure-the-firefox-web-browser-to-trust-the-new-federal-common-policy-ca-g2){:target="_blank"}{:rel="noopener noreferrer"} or Thunderbird)
+- Mozilla products (for example, [Firefox](#how-do-i-configure-the-firefox-web-browser-to-trust-the-new-federal-common-policy-ca){:target="_blank"}{:rel="noopener noreferrer"} or Thunderbird)
 - OpenSSL-based applications (for example, Apache HTTP Server or Nginx)

-Next, determine if you need to distribute the CA certificates issued by the FCPCA G2.
+Next, determine if you need to distribute the CA certificates issued by the FCPCA.

 # Step 5 - Distribute intermediate certificates

 {% include alert-success.html content="**Depending on agency configurations, you might need to distribute these certificates to systems and applications**.
 This page will help you understand [when to distribute the intermediate CA certificates](#do-i-need-to-distribute-the-intermediate-ca-certificates), [which certificates to distribute](#which-certificates-do-i-need-to-distribute), and [recommended solutions](#how-do-i-distribute-the-intermediate-ca-certificates).
-This page also lists [intermediate CA certificate details](#certificates-issued-by-the-federal-common-policy-ca-g2), including download locations." %}
+This page also lists [intermediate CA certificate details](#certificates-issued-by-the-federal-common-policy-ca), including download locations." %}

 ## Do I Need to Distribute the Intermediate CA Certificates?

 ### Operating Systems

-You might need to distribute the [intermediate CA certificates issued by the FCPCA G2](#certificates-issued-by-the-federal-common-policy-ca-g2), depending upon your enterprise operating systems' type and configuration.
+You might need to distribute the [intermediate CA certificates issued by the FCPCA](#certificates-issued-by-the-federal-common-policy-ca), depending upon your enterprise operating systems' type and configuration.

 - **Microsoft Windows**: Intermediate CA certificate distribution is **recommended**.
   - Typically, Windows clients are able to dynamically build paths to a trusted root CA certificate through Microsoft's Certificate Chaining Engine (CCE).
-  - Distributing the intermediate CA certificates improves system performance and prioritizes use of the FCPCA G2 over the FCPCA.
+  - Distributing the intermediate CA certificates improves system performance and prioritizes use of the FCPCA over the FCPCA.
   - There are instances where dynamic validation can fail, for example, when firewall rules prevent Microsoft from navigating to a certificate's Authority Information Access extension Uniform Resource Locator.
 Email us at <fpki@gsa.gov> with any questions or issues.

 - **macOS or iOS**: Intermediate CA certificate distribution is **required**.